10 Facts About Scottish Fold Cats

 5. Scottish Fold cats once had a different name.

 Since they look a bit like lop-eared rabbits, Scottish Folds were called “Lop-eared” or “Lops” until the breed was registered and its official name became the Scottish Fold.

-You’ll find the short-haired, medium-sized Scottish Fold in every color and pattern, ranging from black, blue, and red to tabby and shaded silver [PDF].(Cats with chocolate, lavender, or Seal Point coloring are disqualified by the CFA, as they indicate hybridization.)
-A Scottish Fold’s eyes can be any shade, although they’re typically copper.
+You’ll find the short-haired, medium-sized Scottish Fold in every color and pattern, ranging from black, blue, and red to tabby and shaded silver [PDF].
+A Scottish Fold’s eyes can be any shade, although they’re typically copper [PDF].
 You’ll also occasionally see longhaired Scottish Folds, which some associations call the Highland Fold.

-The GCCF—the U.K.’s largest registration body for cats—originally accepted Scottish Folds for show in 1966.
+The GCCF—the UK’s largest registration body for cats—originally accepted Scottish Folds for show in 1966.
 However, by 1971 the organization had stopped letting pet owners register the kitties because they were worried about physical deformities, ear mites and infection, and deafness.
-These concerns ended up being unfounded, but to this day the cat still isn’t shown in Europe.
+The British Veterinary Association even suggested banning the breeding of them.

 In 1970, the Scottish Fold crossed the pond when three kittens were shipped to Neil Todd, a New England scientist who was investigating spontaneous genetic mutations in felines.
 Todd finished his research, and various parties and breeders adopted the Scottish Fold kittens born under his care.

 In 1977, Scottish Folds were given provisional status in the CFA; over the decades they’ve become a highly sought after kitty in America.
-Today, cat lovers who want to own a Scottish Fold might have to be put on a waiting list, and pay several hundred dollars for a kitten.
+Today, cat lovers who want to own a Scottish Fold might have to be put on a waiting list, and pay as much as $2500 for a kitten.